 Federal law and some states' laws provide certain employees with unpaid medical leave.
-In particular, the federal FMLA provides that eligible employees may take leave for up to 12 weeks during a 12-month period if:
+In particular, the federal Family and Medical Leave Act (FMLA) provides that eligible employees may take leave for up to 12 weeks during a 12-month period if the employee:

-- the employee works for an employer that has at least 50 employees in the United States; - the employee works at a location where the employer employs at least 50 employees within a 75-mile radius; - the employee has been employed by the employer for at least 12 months;

-- the employee has provided at least 1,250 hours of service to the employer during the past 12 months; - the employee has not already used all of his or her 12 weeks of FMLA leave during the relevant 12-month period; and - the employee is medically certified by a healthcare provider as having a serious health condition as defined by the FMLA.
+- works for an employer that has at least 50 employees in the United States: - works at a location where the employer employs at least 50 employees within a 75-mile radius; - has been employed by the employer for at least 12 months; - has provided at least 1,250 hours of service to the employer during the past 12 months; - has not already used all of his or her 12 weeks of FMLA leave during the relevant 12-month period; and - is medically certified by a healthcare provider as having a serious health condition as defined by the FMLA.